 To apply for the appointment of an administrator, please complete and lodge:

 Review of administrator appointment

 Use this form to request a review of an administrator appointment.

-Use this form to make an application for an interim order if there is an immediate risk of harm to the property of the adult concerned (including because of the risk of abuse, exploitation or neglect of or self neglect by the adult).
+Use this form to make an application for an interim order if there is an immediate risk of harm to the property of the adult concerned (including because of the risk of abuse, exploitation, neglect of, or self-neglect by, the adult).

 Use this form to make an application in relation to any other administration matter.

-Once your application and forms have been received, QCAT will review the information you provided and contact you about the next steps.
+Once your application and forms are received, QCAT will review the information you provided and contact you about next steps.